arog-bioinfo/Lab_BioInfo_Project/README.md

 **Project Description:**

 The objective of this project is to employ the computational tools learned in the Bioinformatics Laboratory course to conduct an analysis of a selected set of genes from human gut microorganisms.
+The chosen microorganims by our group is Bacillus subtilis and these are the genes chosen for analysis:

 | **Gene Name**     | **Gene ID**     |  **UniProt ID** |
 |-------------------|-----------------|-----------------|